gearsandcode/cartales-ai/CONTRIBUTING.md

 3. Commit the generated changeset file with your changes

-### Types of Changes
+### Version Bump Rules

+For deterministic version bumps, follow these guidelines:

+- Use `major` ONLY when:

-- `major`: Breaking changes that require significant adaptation
+  - Breaking a public API
+  - Removing a feature
-- `minor`: New features or improvements that don't break existing functionality
+  - Changing behavior that would break existing user code

+- Use `minor` for:

+  - Adding new features
+  - Extending existing functionality in a backward-compatible way
+  - Deprecating (but not removing) functionality

+- Use `patch` for:
-- `patch`: Bug fixes or small adjustments that maintain compatibility
+  - Bug fixes
+  - Performance improvements without API changes
+  - Documentation updates that affect code behavior

 ### Automated Releases